 A car’s entry is captured and recorded by a car recognition system, which also assigns the time of entry.
 Should a car exit then re-enter within an hour, additional charges will apply to the total duration of the stay, ie. from the first recorded time of entry.
 Rates from one hour (for Express Car Park) and from three hours to other parking spaces range from $6 to a maximum of $45 for 7 ½ hours or more.
 If you lose your parking ticket, you will then be charged the maximum rate of $45/hour.

 Parking is free from 7 pm onwards.
 However, if you parked before 7 pm (6:59 pm) and stay beyond three hours, you will be charged the applicable rates.
 If you are visiting Event Cinemas, make sure to validate your ticket either on entry or upon leaving to avoid high parking fees.

 Aside from the city parking mentioned earlier, there are also other commercial parking space providers such as Secure, Wilsons, and All Care Storage, which can respond to your parking needs.
-Parkhound offers day rates 5 minutes from the Shopping Centre and University from $7.65.
+Parkhound offers some day parking 5 minutes from the Shopping Centre and University, with rates from $7.65.
 Spacer, on the other hand, offers long-term stay options providing not only parking slots at your convenience and at affordable pricing, but also opportunities to rent out your free spaces for storage or parking services.

 If you own a car or have access to a vehicle in Sydney, knowing about available parking is essential for travelling around the city without hassle.
 Parking solutions are provided by both the city councils and private entities.